Analysis | No, Joe Biden is not using a teleprompter in an interview

-The meme bolsters a narrative the Trump campaign has been running for months: Joe Biden, who turns 78 in November, is losing it and so, he needs a teleprompter.
+The meme bolsters a narrative the Trump campaign has been running for months: Joe Biden, who turns 78 in November, is losing it, and so he needs a teleprompter.
 A recent Trump campaign ad titled “Joe’s teleprompter” is even centered on this precise topic.

 The campaign has previously employed questionable tactics — including using manipulated video and out-of-context statements — as evidence of Biden’s alleged senility.
-In this instance, Telemundo denied Biden used a teleprompter tweeting, “Noticias Telemundo has never allowed someone who is being interviewed on its news programs to read answers from a teleprompter which would be a clear violation of its editorial policies and standards.”
+In this instance, Telemundo denied that Biden used a teleprompter, tweeting, “Noticias Telemundo has never allowed someone who is being interviewed on its news programs to read answers from a teleprompter which would be a clear violation of its editorial policies and standards.”

 So what happened?
 Let’s review the tape.